bhcooper/multi-step-align/README.md

 # Analysis of SELEX-seq Data for Understanding the Binding of FOX TFs
-Here we go over several analytical frameworks for the analysis of SELEX-seq data which we obtained for all *S. verecisiae* Forkhead box (FOX) transcription factors (TFs).
-Steps of the framework can be readily modified for application to other SELEX-seq datasets.
+Here we go over several analytical frameworks for the analysis of SELEX-seq data which we obtained for all *S. verecisiae* Forkhead box (FOX) transcription factors (TFs), as described in our manuscript<sup>1</sup>.
+The framework can be readily modified for application to other SELEX-seq datasets.

-*Cooper, B. H., Dantas Machado, A. C., Gan, Y., Aparicio, O. M., & Rohs, R. (in revision).
+<sup>1</sup> *Cooper, B. H., Dantas Machado, A. C., Gan, Y., Aparicio, O. M., & Rohs, R. (in revision).
 DNA Binding Specificity of all four Saccharomyces cerevisiae Forkhead Transcription Factors.*

 ## Data availability
 Processed fastq files can be found on GEO using accession GSE178811, where all trimming and filtering steps are described.